virtual-uterus/uterine-microCT/README.md

 ```bash
 python3 uCT-analysis.py --help
 ```
 The average thickness, the average radius, and the length of each horn will be displayed on the terminal.
+Only the slices after the horns are separated are considered in the calculations but all values are saved in a .pkl file.
 The plot of the thickness variations and the plots of the angular thickness of the __4__ slices selected in the configuration file will be displayed.
 The angular and average thicknesses will be saved in the muscle_segmentation folder.